YatinDevs/YatinDevs/README.md

 - 🌱 I’m currently learning NextJs and TypeScript.😬
 - 👯 I’m looking to collaborate with others on Reactjs and Nodejs (MERN Stack).
 - 🥅 2023 Goals: Learn and contribute to Open Source projects and Become Confident Full Stack Developer.
-- 🤔 I’m looking forward to learn AWS(S3, EC2, and Lambda) and React Native(for mobile development).
+- 🤔 I’m looking forward to learn AWS(S3, EC2, and Lambda) and React Native.

 - ⚡ Fun fact **I Enjoy Spending Time On My Desktop <3**

 - 👨‍💻 All of my projects :